-Appalachian Heating is well-known in the Mount Hope area and you can depend on them to provide quality home comfort products.
+Appalachian Heating is well-known in the Beckley and Mount Hope area and you can depend on them to provide quality home comfort products.
 We feature a variety of innovative and high-quality products.
 We are dedicated to giving customers high-quality service and will make sure you find the appropriate solution for your home.

 Improving your home's indoor air quality starts with four basic strategies:

 - Poor indoor air quality leaves your home filled with air pollutants floating around.
 So, to increase IAQ, the first step is to get rid of as many pollutants as possible.
 You can easily do this by cleaning and vacuuming at least one time during the week, frequently washing linens and storing cleaning products safely.

 - Proper insulation is ideal for keeping your home warm in the winter and cool in the summer, but it also makes it challenging for airborne pollutants to escape.
 We carry products that help swap stale air for fresh, filtered outside air.

 - Good ventilation and routine cleaning are a start, but air filters, germicidal lights and purification systems take your IAQ to the next level by capturing microscopic particles, killing germs and getting rid of particles while destroying chemical vapors.